 To find out more information about our application process please visit our 'How to apply page' before starting your application.

-Learning and teaching methods will take the form of lectures, classes, case study work, online assignments and quizzes, presentations and self-directed study.
+Learning and teaching methods on our BSc computer science course will take the form of lectures, classes, case study work, online assignments and quizzes, presentations and self-directed study.

 "Overall, the teaching in the Computer Science department is fantastic.
 Nearly all the lecturers are very helpful and will go out of their way to support you.
 The course content is very well structured and contains very applicable knowledge and skills for the Industry."